OHDSI/RcppXsimd/cran-comments.md

 * win-builder (devel, release, oldrel)

 ## R CMD check results
-* There were no ERRORs, WARNINGs or NOTEs
+* There were no ERRORs and WARNINGs.
+* There are 2 NOTEs:
+  - New submission
+  - Possible misspellings in DESCRIPTION (of which, I believe, there are none)

 ## Downstream dependencies
 There are currently no downstream dependencies.